Multiple system atrophy: Signs and symptoms

 A variant with combined features of MSA and dementia with Lewy bodies may also exist.
 There have also been occasional instances of frontotemporal lobar degeneration associated with MSA.

 Initial presentation

 The most common first sign of MSA is the appearance of an "akinetic-rigid syndrome" (i.e. slowness of initiation of movement resembling Parkinson's disease) found in 62% at first presentation.
-Other common signs at onset include problems with balance (cerebellar ataxia) found in 22% at first presentation, followed by genito-urinary symptoms (9%): both men and women often experience urgency, frequency, incomplete bladder emptying, or an inability to pass urine (retention).
+Other common signs at onset include problems with balance (cerebellar ataxia) found in 22% at first presentation, followed by genito-urinary symptoms (9%); both men and women often experience urgency, increased frequency, incomplete bladder emptying, or an inability to pass urine (retention).
 About 1 in 5 MSA patients experience a fall in their first year of disease.

 For men, the first sign can be erectile dysfunction.
 Women have also reported reduced genital sensitivity.

 Progression

 As the disease progresses, one of three groups of symptoms predominates.